yashprakash13/thirdweb-auth-django/README.md

-# A Django Framework Integration for Auth in Thirdweb
+# A Django Framework Integration for Wallet Auth in Thirdweb

 Based on documentation available for other frameworks here: https://portal.thirdweb.com/auth